Barrow Raiders: Interwar Period and move to Craven Park

 After World War I, Barrow had mixed fortunes and when the league resumed in 1919–20, they managed to finish fifth.
 However, over the next decade, despite having several county and national players, Barrow's form suffered and its league position was poor.

 In 1929, it had been realised that rugby league in Barrow was approaching a precarious period, as the attendances at Little Park were gradually decreasing.
 This was in part due to industrial depression but also Little Park's location.
 The directors made an appeal to the town, and approached the mayor, Alderman John Whinnerah who was to be an ardent supporter.
 Commander G. W. Craven, a local war hero, started an appeal fund with a donation of £500.
 In a short time the club bought a central site, where the Jute Works stood for £2,500.
 Craven Park was built in 1931, largely as a result of the efforts of supporters, 500 of whom volunteered to construct the ground.
 The total cost of the building project came to £7,500 (based on increases in average earnings, this would be approximately £1,251,000 in 2013).

 1937–38 saw Barrow reach the finals of the Lancashire County Cup for the first time, losing narrowly 4–8 to Warrington.
 That season was a time of great opportunity for the Barrow team but was to end in disappointment.
 After playing seven matches in just ten days, they lost 7–4 to Salford in the final of the Challenge Cup at Wembley; they also lost in the Championship play-off semi-final 13–7 against Hunslet.
 A new attendance record was set in that season – 21,651 in the Good Friday game against Salford.
+The Club had traditionally worn black and red, but for much of the 1937–38 cup campaigns they wore an alternative kit of blue and white which subsequently become the home colours of the club.